LincolnLandForensics/MarkdownMaker/README.md

 -c, --convert         Convert files to markdown

--b, --blank           create a blank obsidian folder
+-b, --blank           create a blank obsidian folder, with some Obsidian config files

 ## Usage: